sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 >>> The calculation took 0.3613283634185791 seconds.
 ```

 That is pretty cool, and super quick!
 We are very excited and proud of our solution!
+But you know what they say about pride...

 ---
-## houston, we have a problem
+## houston, we have a problem!
 But wait!
 While this is all working perfectly on my machine, and passing every test I run, we actually have a problem with the python code, and this is a sneaky one that could cause another developer, or future-me, a massive headache!

-*The Symptoms*
+### The Symptoms
 We have reports that, while most of the time everything works perfectly, occasionally people are getting the wrong results from our function!
 Sometimes the list of returned 'Primes' contains the odd rogue number which is not a prime at all!
 What is going on?

 I try, but cannot replicate it on my machine.
 I run tests, I debug through the code.
 It's all working great for me!
 So to solve this intermittent problem we need to look again at the code in our function, and question our assumptions.